A Chebyshev type alternation theorem for best approximation by a sum of two algebras

 since under mapping $F$ there is a possibility of mixing up the images of those sets on which $\mu $ is positive with those where it is negative.
 Besides, note that if a bounded function $g:T\rightarrow $ $\mathbb{R}$ is $ F\circ \mu $-measurable, then the composite function $[g\circ F]:U\rightarrow $ $\mathbb{R}$ is $\mu $-measurable and

 To prove our main result we need the following auxiliary lemmas and Singer's theorem on characterization of a best approximation from a subspace of $C(X)$ .
-By $C^{\ast }(X)$ we denote the class of regular measures defined on Borel subsets of $X.$
+By $C^{\ast }(X)$ we denote the class of regular real-valued measures of finite total variation defined on Borel subsets of $X.$

 \textbf{Lemma 2.1.} \textit{A measure $\mu \in C^{\ast }(X)$ is orthogonal to $A_{1}+A_{2}$ if and only if}

 \textit{That is, for any Borel subsets $E_{i}\subset X_{i}$, $i=1,2$, $\mu (s^{-1}(E_{1}))=0$ and $\mu (p^{-1}(E_{2}))=0$.}